runningmaster/m12/README.md

 # m12

-This project is pilot experiment to test some ideas.
+This project is a pilot experiment to test some ideas.
 Also true  that it is `$GOPATH` directory.

 Tl;dr:
 - `etc/gen.envl.bash` for overriding some env vars